-Then Jesus told his disciples, "If anyone would come after me, let him deny himself and take up his cross and follow me.Matthew 16:24(ESV)
+Then Jesus said to His disciples, "If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.Matthew 16:24(NASB)

-Though Matthew was written predominantly to call Israel as a nation to repent – i.e. to turn away from spiritual adultery and in so doing to turn TO their promised Messiah, much was written to instruct Christ's own disciples and to bring them to an understanding of who the Messiah was, what the Messiah came to do and how believing on the Messiah and following after Him would affect their own lives.
+Though Matthew was written predominantly to call Israel as a nation to repent (to turn away from spiritual adultery and in so doing to turn TO their promised Messiah), much was written to instruct Christ's own disciples and to bring them to an understanding of who the Messiah was, what the Messiah came to do, and how believing on the Messiah and following after Him would affect their own lives.